Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 A wide number of medications are used to treat diabetes – and insulin is only one of them.
 The Inflation Reduction Act put a cap on insulin costs but not on the amounts Medicare enrollees will need to spend on these other medications.

 One particular class of medications – GLP-1-receptor agonists – needs your attention.
-Because these medications are injected into the body, similar to insulin, many people misunderstand this to mean that they are taking a kind of insulin.
+This class of medications includes – but is not limited to – drugs such as dulaglutide (Trulicity) and semaglutide (Ozempic, Rybelsus).
+Because these medications can be used to treat diabetes and are in injected into the body – similar to insulin – many people misunderstand this to mean that they are taking a kind of insulin.
 Please know that if you take one of these medications, it is not insulin and there will not be a $35 cap on the price.
 You will continue to require copays and coinsurance rates that are set by your Part D plan.

 That does not mean Medicare beneficiaries will not see savings on these other diabetes drugs in the future.
 They will see them indirectly.
 That’s because the Inflation Reduction Act also sets a $2,000 cap on yearly out-of-pocket costs that will begin in 2025.
 That cap could offer considerable savings on more expensive diabetes drugs.